Frequently Asked Questions

 What if I can’t make it to your office?

 I offer Telehealth Therapy for clients in California and Washington state via Doxy.me Please access my appointment schedule and choose the Telehealth option.
 When your appointment is confirmed I will send you a link for our session.
+If you have questions about how this works, please contact me beforehand.

 Are my therapy sessions confidential?